 History and Systems of Psychology (3, Odd Spring).
 This course focuses on the various systems of thought which were advanced and developed by groups of theorists throughout the history of psychology.
-Systems include, but are not limited to, structuralism, functionalism, behaviorism, gestalt psychology, psychoanalysis and humanistic psychology.
-(Prerequisites: PSYC 1600, PSYC 1700 and junior standing)
+Systems include, but are not limited to structuralism, functionalism, behaviorism, gestalt psychology, psychoanalysis and humanistic psychology.
+(Prerequisites: PSYC 1600 or SOCI 1800; PSYC 1700)

 Selected Topics in Psychology (3, TBA) This course exposes upper-level students to specific areas of study in the field of psychology.
 Students will be exposed to primary sources of information related to the selected topic.
 Students are expected to make periodic presentations regarding their reading of primary sources.
 Students are also expected to generate research proposals or term papers on a selected subject pertaining to the topic.
 This course fulfills the requirement for intensive writing in Psychology.
 Course may be repeated for varying topics.
-(Prerequisite: PSYC 1600, PSYC 1700)
+(Prerequisite: PSYC 1600 or SOCI 1800; PSYC 1700)

 Physiological Psychology (3, Even Fall) This course examines the physiological basis of human behavior.
 The role of sensation, central and peripheral nervous system functions and glandular and muscular responses in the total organization of behavior will be assessed.
-(Prerequisite: PSYC 1600)
+(Prerequisite: PSYC 1600 or SOCI 1800)